Multimodal Industrial Anomaly Detection by Crossmodal Feature Mapping: Introduction

 As shown in~\cref{fig:teaser}, our novel AD approach based on crossmodal mapping functions achieves state-of-the-art performance on MVTec 3D-AD, outperforming the best resource-intensive method based on memory banks (Ours vs M3DM), while delivering much faster inference.
 Additionally, we have observed that learning mappings between features from shallower layers of the frozen extractors can yield massive gains in terms of memory requirements and inference speed with a relatively limited impact on the effectiveness of our method.
 Thus, we can prune the deepest layers of both the 2D and 3D feature extractors to obtain \emph{Small} and \emph{Tiny} variants of our framework (\cref{fig:teaser}: Ours-S, Ours-T) that require much less memory and run faster.
 Remarkably, the \emph{Small} architecture still provides state-of-the-art performance on MVTec 3D-AD while requiring less than half memory compared to the full model, whereas the \emph{Tiny} architecture runs almost twice as fast and outperforms BTF and AST.
 Finally, we point out that our method can be trained even with a few nominal samples.
 To properly evaluate our approach in this challenging scenario, we build the first few-shot multimodal AD benchmark from MVTec 3D-AD, and we note that our method achieves state-of-the-art anomaly segmentation performance.

-\textbf{Code will be released upon publication.} Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel framework for unsupervised multimodal AD based on mapping features across modalities; \item By using modality-specific features extracted by frozen 2D and 3D extractors, we attain state-of-the-art detection and segmentation performance on MVTec 3D-AD, while reaching performance comparable to the state-of-the-art on Eyecandies. \item Our method is capable of very fast inference and requires less memory than state-of-the-art solutions. \item We reach state-of-the-art performance on the proposed few-shot AD benchmark built on top of MVTec 3D-AD; \item We develop a strategy to prune networks without overly compromising performance.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel framework for unsupervised multimodal AD based on mapping features across modalities; \item By using modality-specific features extracted from frozen 2D and 3D extractors, we attain state-of-the-art detection and segmentation performance on MVTec 3D-AD, while reaching performance comparable to the state-of-the-art on Eyecandies. \item Our method is capable of very fast inference and requires less memory than state-of-the-art solutions. \item We reach state-of-the-art performance on the proposed few-shot AD benchmark built on top of MVTec 3D-AD; \item We develop a strategy to prune networks without overly compromising performance.
 In this way, we achieve remarkably faster inference and large memory savings. \end{itemize}